 - Remind preparers of Circular 230 due diligence responsibilities

-The IRS is providing approximately a 3-month timeframe to conduct the visits to ensure tax return preparers are given adequate notice to schedule their visitation.
+Generally, the IRS provides approximately a 3-month timeframe to conduct the visits to ensure tax return preparers are given adequate notice to schedule their visitation.

 The visit will take place at your place of business.